-The net yield is the annual rental income on your buy-to-let property, less costs such as mortgage payments, repair costs, fees and void periods divided by the purchase price, expressed as percentage.
+The net yield is the annual rental income on your buy-to-let property, minus costs such as mortgage payments, repair costs, fees and void periods divided by the purchase price, expressed as a percentage.
 Gross rentals yields in the UK are running at around 3.5%, but the net yield can be a lot less if your costs are high or you experience long void periods.
 Cheaper buy-to-let properties will provide a better annual yield and I recommend that you look for a rental yield in the region of 130-150% of your mortgage payments.

 Will you need a mortgage to purchase your buy-to-let property?

-If you are not fortunate enough to be able to finance the full buy-to-let purchase price with your savings then you will need to secure a buy-to-let mortgage, or a remortgage on your current property.
+If you are not fortunate enough to be able to finance the full buy-to-let purchase price with your savings then you will need to secure a buy-to-let mortgage or a remortgage on your current property.
 You will require a minimum deposit of 25% purchase price to secure a buy-to-let mortgage.
 Remember the higher the deposit you can put down on your purchase, the better buy-to-let mortgage deal you can secure.

-(I suggest you take advantage of a this FREE buy-to-let mortgage consultation to find out how much a lender will lend to you and to secure the best deal).
+(I suggest you take advantage of this FREE buy-to-let mortgage consultation to find out how much a lender will lend to you and to secure the best deal).

 What are the costs involved?

 Substantial resources are required to purchase a buy-to-let investment property.
-Firstly if requiring a mortgage a lender will likely require you to fund a deposit of 25% or more before they will consider your loan application (more on this below).
+Firstly, if requiring a mortgage, a lender will likely require you to fund a deposit of 25% or more before they will consider your loan application (more on this below).
 In addition, there are the usual costs involved in a property purchase - survey fee, stamp duty, legal costs, mortgage admin fee and insurance.